TeamLapen/Vampirism/README.md

 blood_sucker by Bernuy https://freesound.org/people/Bernuy/sounds/268499/ -- Licence: CC Attribution
 Organ Ambience, Calm, A by InspectorJ https://freesound.org/people/InspectorJ/sounds/411991/ -- License CC Attribution

 ##### Sit functionality - `sit` package

 The code under `de.teamlapen.vampirism.sit` is adapted from bl4ckscor4's Sit mod and licensed under GNU GPLv3 (see LICENSE.txt in that directory)

+##### Radial screen - `lib.*.radialmenu` package

+The code under `de.teamlapen.lib.lib.client.gui.screens.radialmenu` is adapted from David Quintana's Radial Menu and licensed unter the terms of the LICENSE.txt file in that directory.